pvjthomas/microfluidic-netlist/docs/spec.md

 Skeletonization Strategy (V1)

+Resolution calculation:

+The resolution (um_per_px) is determined by two constraints:
+1. Minimum channel width constraint: um_per_px = ceil(minimum_channel_width / 10.0) to ensure sufficient resolution for skeletonization
+2. Size constraint: um_per_px must be large enough so the polygon fits within max_dimension (8000 pixels per side)

+Hard maximum constraint: um_per_px <= minimum_channel_width / 10.0 to ensure at least ~10 pixels across the minimum channel width.
+This is critical for skeleton stability and accuracy.

+If the size constraint would require um_per_px to exceed this maximum, raise a clear error suggesting the user:
+- Increase minimum_channel_width
+- Enable tiling to split the polygon into smaller chunks (future feature)
+- Select a smaller subset of polygons to process

+The bounding box used for size calculations is computed from selected_polygons only (not the full DXF bounds), to avoid unrelated geometry or huge coordinate offsets affecting the resolution.

 Performance optimizations for V1:

 Replace point-in-polygon loops with PIL-based raster fill.
 Use PIL's ImageDraw to fill polygon interiors, which is faster than per-pixel Shapely contains() checks and natively supports holes (interior rings).

 Add guardrails on raster size to prevent memory exhaustion:

-enforce maximum pixels (e.g., 50M pixels) or maximum image dimension (e.g., 10k pixels per side)
+enforce maximum pixels (e.g., 50M pixels) or maximum image dimension (e.g., 8000 pixels per side)

-if polygon would exceed limits, reduce px_per_unit automatically and warn
+if polygon would exceed limits and violate the hard maximum constraint, raise an error with clear guidance

 Crop to tight mask bounds before skeletonize.
 After rasterization, crop the binary image to the tight bounding box of filled pixels to reduce memory and processing time for the skeletonization algorithm.